 employing labs and shops focused on installation, configuration, operation and maintenance training associated with digital communications, wireless communications systems, microcontrollers, computer networks, cabling systems, and industrial process control systems.

 Job prospects for the electronics industry are expected to be strong in the foreseeable future.
 The Electronics Systems Engineering Technology program is designed to produce a well-rounded graduate who will be capable of working in a variety of electronic related fields.
 Graduates of the program will find rewarding employment in both the service and support side of the electronics industry as well as the consumer side.
 They will obtain employment in the areas of telecommunications, manufacturing sales, service, and support, computer sales, service and support, provincial and federal agencies, consulting firms, business equipment sales and service, industrial sales and service, aircraft surveillance and navigation, R&D and utility companies.

 Graduates with two years of progressive work experience may be eligible to receive the designation of Professional Technologist (P. Tech) upon completion of a Professional Practice and Ethics Exam.

-Eligibility for admission to Electronic Systems Engineering Technology (Co-op) program requires the applicant to meet one of the following four academic criteria:
+Eligibility for admission to an Engineering Technology program requires the applicant to meet one of the following four academic criteria:

 1. High School